Chart Color Schemes

 Population growth drivers in St Marys - North St Marys are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on AreaSearch's analysis, St Marys - North St Marys' population is around 18,730 as of Nov 2025.
-This reflects an increase of 1,405 people (8.1%) since the 2021 Census, which reported a population of 17,325 people.
-The change is inferred from the estimated resident population of 18,608 from the ABS as of June 2024 and an additional 385 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,456 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-St Marys - North St Marys' 8.1% growth since the 2021 census exceeded the SA3 area (4.4%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 67.1% of overall population gains during recent periods.
+St Marys - North St Marys' population is approximately 19,350 as of Feb 2026.
+This figure represents an increase of 2,025 people (11.7%) since the 2021 Census, which recorded a population of 17,325.
+The change is inferred from the estimated resident population of 18,605 in June 2024 and an additional 405 validated new addresses since the Census date.
+This results in a population density ratio of 1,504 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+St Marys - North St Marys' growth rate of 11.7% since the 2021 census surpassed that of the SA3 area (6.4%) and the SA4 region, indicating it as a growth leader in the region.
+Overseas migration contributed approximately 67.1% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Looking at population projections moving forward, a significant population increase in the top quartile of national areas is forecast, with the area expected to grow by 4,616 persons to 2041 based on the latest annual ERP population numbers, reflecting recording a gain of 24.0% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, a significant population increase is forecasted, with the area expected to grow by 4,616 persons, reflecting an overall increase of 20.0% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population